sbreitbart/urban_genetic_divergence/Defense_trait_analyses/README.md

 Analysis_cardenolides.Rmd and Analysis_herbivores_2020.Rmd do not import models from different Rmds and instead contain that code.

 ### Figures_ Rmds

 Similarly, files beginning with Figures_ contain scripts used to create figures from similarly-named Rmds.

+### Model_diagnostics_ Rmds

+Similarly, files beginning with Model_diagnostics_ contain scripts used to fit models with defense trait data.

+### mvabund_herbivore.Rmd

+This rmd contains a script used to test whether the overall herbivore community changes with urbanization using `mvabund`.